-Controlling access based on subscriptions is described in the chapter titled "Subscriptions, Registration and Content Access."
+Controlling access based on subscriptions is described in the chapter "Subscription".

-17. ISSUES
+15. ISSUES

 If you've worked on a periodical publication (meaning that it's regularly published on a daily, weekly, monthly or quarterly schedule), you're familiar with the concept of issues.
 If you come from a blogging background, you're probably used to an unstructured process of publishing your articles.
 Often blogging systems will create arbitrary issues in your archive by clustering articles, for example in months.